epamvadym/temp/README.md

 After that the studio downloads the environment it needs and builds the project.

-When the project is built, there two ways how to run tests:
+When the project is built, there two ways how to run tests.
 #### From Android Studio:
 Open the `app/java` folder, right click the test directory and run it